 Lello Library in Porto

 A few other things not to miss are definitely the Lello Library in Porto aka the most famous book store in the world.
 It is a truly beautiful old shop made famous by the Harry Potter books and movies at the famous staircase inspired J.K Rowling for her famous stories.
 Indeed she used to live in Porto for a while and used to go to this bookstore a lot.

 Porto’s architecture is also to enjoy.
 Not only for it’s medieval architecture and titled houses but also for some more modern buildings like Casa da Musica or Museum Serralves that is home of the Casa Serralves a pink villa in Art Deco style.
-Until the end of January 2017 you can have a look at an exhibition of Spanish artist Miro.
+Both are very interesting to visit if you are into culture.

 While in Porto we stayed a night at Hotel Teatro that is part of the Design hotels group and situated in the center of Porto, 10 minutes away from Ribeira square and a 5 minutes walk away from Santa Catarina street that is the shopping street.
 As the name says, the hotel is inspired by theatre and you can see it in the decoration.
 The hotel that was decorated by a Japanese designer, is quite dark and dramatic as well as the decoration in the bar and the lobby while the bathroom and the lights are golden, and remembers of the extravagance often seen in theaters.
 To complete the theme, the lobby and the bar are decorated with costumes and acting lights.
 Very cool and stylish.

 Many people are fighting over which city is the most beautiful, is it Porto or is it Lisbon?
 I think both city have got a lot of charm.
 Lisbon is a bit more modern and cosmopolite than Porto but this is also what I like about Porto,that it sometimes feels like it is stuck on time.
 I love to see abandoned buildings next to well-maintained ones.